Stade L.P. Gaucher

 The Stade L.P.
 Gaucher is a multi-purpose arena in Saint-Hyacinthe, Quebec.
 It has a capacity of 2,048 and was built in 1937.
+The arena is home to the Saint-Hyacinthe Bataillon of the Ligue Nord-Américaine de Hockey (LNAH).
+The arena previously hosted teams in the Ligue Nord-Américaine de Hockey from 2001 to 2009, the last of which was the Saint-Hyacinthe Chiefs.
 It was home to the Saint-Hyacinthe Laser of the Quebec Major Junior Hockey League from 1989 to 1996.
-The arena hosted teams in the Ligue Nord-Américaine de Hockey from 2001 to 2009, the last of which was the Saint-Hyacinthe Chiefs.